Copaiba essential oil (Copaifera officinalis or Copaifera reticulta) is also called copaiba balsam.

 The Complete Book of Essential Oils and Aromatherapy: Use copaiba for sore throat, varicose veins, hemorrhoids, stomachache, muscle pain, arthritis, skin fungus (including athlete's foot), and inflamed skin conditions.
 The oil also promotes general well-being.

-The Encyclopedia of Essential Oils (updated edition): Use copaiba to relieve hemorrhoids, chills, colds, coughs, and stress-related conditions.
+The Encyclopedia of Essential Oils (updated edition): Uses for copaiba essential oil include helping relieve hemorrhoids, chills, colds, coughs, and stress-related conditions.